 Newfoundland blue mussels are grown using the long-line technique in the iceberg chilled waters of the North Atlantic Ocean.
 Because of this, they are superior in taste and quality compared to mussels raised in warmer waters, or wild and bottom-cultured mussels.

 Newfoundland blue mussels are grown by independent, environmentally conscious farmers who produce only 100 per cent natural mussels.
 Farmers grow and harvest their crops as orders are received so there is no wastage.
 Growers must be licensed and they follow extensive regulations and coastal management plans on their farms.

-Newfoundland Blue Mussels first to be certified organic in North America!!Read more here: http://www.bluemussels.com/
+Newfoundland Blue Mussels are the first to be certified as organic in North America!Read more here: http://www.bluemussels.com/